humanmade/altis-dev-tools/docs/testing-with-phpunit.md

 ## Zero Configuration

-Altis provides PHPUnit as a zero configuration set up provided the following rules are followed:
+PHPUnit in Altis requires zero configuration for the following scenario:

-- Tests are in a directory called `tests` in the project root.
+- Tests are in a directory called `tests` in the project root
 - Test class file names must match one of the following patterns:
   - `class-test-*.php`
   - `test-*.php`